automara/content-pipeline/airtable-scripts.md

 - `outline` - The Outline field (use `{Outline}` in Airtable)
 - `feedback` - The Outline Feedback field (use `{Outline Feedback}` in Airtable, optional)

+**Note:** You do NOT need to include `title` or `contentType` as input variables.
+The webhook handler will fetch the full record from Airtable to get these fields automatically.

 **Script:**
 ```javascript
 // Trigger: When Status changes to "Outline Approved"